-"FOR" the approval of the amendment of the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan, as amended (the "Plan") to increase the number of shares available for awards under the Plan by seven million shares and to revise the Plan to establish maximum equity award limits for initial awards and annual awards to non-employee directors; and
+"FOR" the approval of the amendment of the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan, as amended (the "Plan") to increase the number of shares available for awards under the Plan by seven million shares; and

-"FOR" the ratification of the appointment of BDO USA LLP as our independent registered public accounting firm for the 2016 fiscal year.
+"FOR" the ratification of the appointment of BDO USA LLP as our independent registered public accounting firm for the 2017 fiscal year.